cdharth/beautifier/README.md

 ## About this repo
 This repo is maintained in github and is content of [beautify.hemshrestha.com.np](http://beautify.hemshrestha.com.np)

-Here we will learn to build a repo that will be hosted in the custom domain such as[beautify.hemshrestha.com.np](http://beautify.hemshrestha.com.np)
+Here we will learn to build a repo that will be hosted in the custom domain such as [beautify.hemshrestha.com.np](http://beautify.hemshrestha.com.np)

 ### Steps for custom domain hosting in github
-1. First of all signin to account in[github](https://github.com)and create a new repository.
+1. First of all signin to account in [github](https://github.com) and create a new repository.
 2. Now, goto the project folder and initialize a repo.
     ```
     $ git init